 Getting to Kuelap

-The views around the fortress were stunning, as we were surrounded by green mountains that were partially covered in a patchwork of agricultural plots.
+The views around the fortress were stunning.
+Green mountains that were partially covered in a patchwork of agricultural plots surrounded us.
 The day was hot, and we found ourselves overheating in pants even though the morning was cool.
 There were a fair amount of people visiting the ruins, but our guide did a great job of spacing us between the groups of people so that we could enjoy the area and snap some pictures.

 At the end of the tour, we hiked in the scorching sun back down to the gondola and the bus.
 Tired and sweaty, the group was ready for a tasty lunch at the restaurant in Tingo.